SAP-samples/ui5-flexibility-easy-key-user-adaptation/src/ui5con.handson.1/README.md

 ## Application Details

+> **Note**: If you have already cloned this repository from the *chapter-2.0* branch, you simply have to click on the branch name in the bottom-left corner (*main* or *chapter-2.0*) and select *origin/chapter-2.1*.

-To use this application for the tutorial you have to
+Otherwise, to use this application for the tutorial you have to

 1. Clone this repository to SAP Business Application Studio